 Different flavours and diversity, whether that be in foods or practices, are often introduced when a new person joins the family, like a new husband or wife.
 Some family members may have a hard time changing the way things are done, and this can cause a lot of tension.

-Christmas can actually be one of the hardest times for many families, especially if they’ve lost someone during the year.
+Christmas can be one of the hardest times for many families, especially if they’ve lost someone during the year.
 Doing something new may help many families deal with the grief that goes with losing a loved one or if there has been divorce.
-Keeping things fresh and different, along with still keeping sentimental family traditions in the mix can be fun and add to the enjoyment.
+Keeping things fresh and different, along with keeping sentimental family traditions in the mix can be fun and add to the enjoyment.

 Don’t let gift-giving create stress

 On the point of gift-getting and giving, how about making something?
-Something to eat, like your trademark Anzac biscuits or giving some easy grow succulents in pretty pots that are cheap but really personal and special gifts.
+Something to eat, like your trademark Anzac biscuits or giving some easy grow succulents in pretty pots that are cheap but personal and special gifts.
 These are not budget breakers.

-Merry Christmas from the GATF team!
+Merry Christmas and happy festive season from the GATF team!